dhis2/dhis2.github.io/_posts/2019-06-21-managing-multiple-repositories.md

 functionality into `d2`, but for now, `mr` is a very handy tool for developers who have to deal with multiple repositories.

-## Sharable configuration
+## Shared configuration

 This is my full configuration at the time of writing.
+You can use it to get started, or set up your own from scratch with only the repos and target directories you need.

 <script src="https://gist.github.com/varl/4a853e6394ad2ebcf4a77c5ea0ff623a.js"></script>